zijianhuang/nmce/projects/theme-loader-api/README.md

 ### Solution 3: Post Build Processing

-If you are using `siteconfig.js`, the JS file should not be included in the hash tables of the service worker for automatic update.
+If you are using `siteconfig.js`, the JS file should not be included in the hash tables of the service worker for automatic app update.

 In Angular, each locale has its own build, therefore, you may craft some post build script to inject the translated names into the `siteconfig.js` of each build.